google/skicka/README.md

        type.
 Select "Other" as the installed application type.
        - Copy the text for "client id" and "client secret" to the corresponding entries in your `~/.skicka.config` file.
-       - Now, choose "Consent" and set the project name (e.g. to "skicka", and provide an email address).
+       - Now, choose "Consent screen" and set the project name (e.g. to "skicka", and provide an email address).
 The specific name and email address you choose here doesn't matter; it's only necessary that they be set to something.